CausticKirbyZ/SprayCannon/README.md

 * ~~go public~~
 * add wiki
 * maybe update the way some of the modules are called (thinking ./spraycannon \<type\> [arguments] ex. spraycannon vpncisco -u users.txt -p "Password123" )
 * docker file?
 * ~~make install feature~~
 * ~~pipeline something so that i can build/release on multiple platforms at a time~~
-* add various webhooks support. ~~teams~~, slack, google chat? ( need feature requests here for what people use )
+* Add various webhooks support. ~~teams~~,~~slack~~, ~~google chat~~( need feature requests here for what people use )
-* email support? like webhooks but email? could be usefull for sending emails to phone numbers for sms notifications.... probably a dumb idea
+* Email support? like webhooks but email? could be usefull for sending emails to phone numbers for sms notifications.... probably a dumb idea
-* implement a yml file for configuration defaults. that might be easiest for things like webhooks, target substitutions... etc that way no cluttered cli
+* Implement a yml file for configuration defaults.
+That might be easiest for things like webhooks, target substitutions... etc that way no cluttered cli
-* add better support for fireprox or other web proxies like that - currently fireprox can be used as the target and does work
+* Add better support for fireprox or other web proxies like that - currently fireprox can be used as the target and does work.
+Proxychains works well so that may be what i stick with.
-* update spdb to include tab completion and better dialog menus
+* Update spdb to include tab completion and better dialog menus
+* Make a wiki.... this file it getting a bit big and harder to navigate